Images © Arup / F2K

 © Futur2K

-ADPT buildings can be deployed across a wide range of development scenarios and spatial contexts, including:
+ADPT buildings can be deployed across different development scenarios and spatial contexts:

 Standalone buildings